 Submission of manuscripts

-Articles can be sent in Portuguese or English.
+Articles can be sent in English or Portuguese.
 After approval, all papers will be translated into English by Mastology free of charge.
 Mastology publishes the following categories: Editorials, Original Articles, Short Communications, Review Articles, Images in Mastology, Case Reports, Technical Innovations, and Letters to the Editor.

 Original Articles: Describe experimental or clinical research – prospective, retrospective, randomized, or double-blind study.
 They must have 3,000 to 5,000 words, excluding illustrations (tables, figures [maximum of 5]) and references [maximum of 40 and preferably from the last 5 years].
 Manuscripts containing original clinical or experimental research results will be prioritized for publication.
 All manuscripts must present Title, Abstract, Keywords, Introduction, Methods, Results, Discussion, Conclusions and References.